 Once you’ve built a following, you’ll start to see more engagement, likes, shares and overall attention for your artwork.
 However, with positive exposure, there might also be people that repost your artwork, often claiming it as their own or failing to credit you.
 To protect your art, it’s best to add a visual watermark to all your posts.
 Make sure to report any unsolicited use of your work to Instagram, and know your rights as an artist.

+It's important to make sure that your designs are visually appealing across your social media platforms.
+You can use online tools to create mockups and designs in minutes.
 Here’s more on how you can make Instagram work for you as an artist.

 Some people create pieces of artwork to be sold as canvas prints while others repurpose their designs to be printed on T-shirts.
 Others are more interested in selling the original piece of artwork while some like to spread out the products they offer, taking a single piece and creating everything from bags to cups with the design.